Frequently Asked Questions

 What makes the Chippewa Valley Book Festival unique?

-• In-person AND virtual attendance options exist.
+In-person AND virtual attendance options exist.

-• The majority of our events take place in downtown Eau Claire and are walkable to restaurants, shops, hotels, and unique attractions.
+Most of our events take place in downtown Eau Claire and are walkable to restaurants, shops, hotels, and unique attractions.

 What type of authors do you host?

 Every type imaginable!
-From fiction to non-fiction, nature to poetry, we try to provide a wide variety of subjects.
+From fiction to non-fiction, fantasy to poetry, we try to provide a wide variety of subjects.
 This year we are hosting several award-winning authors from the genres of poetry, non-fiction, and fiction.

 Where is the festival?